Nīhoa

 Nīhoa, also written Nihoa and also known as Bird Island or Moku Manu, is the tallest of ten islands and atolls in the uninhabited Northwestern Hawaiian Islands (NWHI).
 The island is located at the southern end of the NWHI chain, 296 km southeast of Necker Island.
 Nīhoa is the closest NWHI in proximity to the eight main windward Hawaiian Islands at approximately 240 km northwest of the island of Kauaʻi.
 The island has two peaks, 272 m Miller's Peak in the west, and 259 m Tanager Peak in the east.
 Nīhoa's area is about 171 acres and is surrounded by a 142000 acre coral reef.
 Its jagged outline gives the island its name, from Hawaiian nīhoa "toothed, serrated".

-The island is home to 25 species of plants and several animals, making it the most diverse island in the entire NWHI.
+The island is home to 25 species of plants and several animals, making it the most diverse island in the entirety of the NWHI.
 Endemic birds like the Nīhoa finch and Nīhoa millerbird, and endemic plants like Pritchardia remota and Schiedea verticillata are found only on Nīhoa.
 Amaranthus brownii was considered the rarest plant on Nīhoa and has not been directly observed on the island since 1983, and is now considered to be extinct.
 The plant communities and rocky outcrops provide nesting and perching areas for 18 species of seabirds, such as red-footed boobies and brown noddies, terns, shearwaters, and petrels.
 Prehistoric evidence indicates Native Hawaiians lived on or visited the island around AD 1000, but over time the location of Nīhoa was mostly forgotten, with only an oral legend preserving its name.
 Captain James Colnett rediscovered the island in 1788, and Queen Kaʻahumanu visited it in 1822.
 It was made part of the Kingdom of Hawaii by King Kamehameha IV.

 In 1909, Nīhoa became part of the Hawaiian Islands Reservation, a federal wildlife refuge established by U.S. President Theodore Roosevelt.
 The Tanager Expedition surveyed the island in 1923, taking a comprehensive biological inventory of its many species.
 In 1940, it became part of the Northwestern Hawaiian Islands Wildlife Refuge and in 1988, it was listed on the National Register of Historic Places due to its culturally significant archaeological sites.
 In 2006, it became part of the Papahānaumokuākea Marine National Monument.
 Efforts are underway to ensure that endangered plant species are propagated beyond their limited range and represented in ex situ collections.
 Persons intending to visit Nīhoa for cultural and scientific research purposes require a USFWS-issued special-use permit to land on the island so as to reduce the risk of introducing alien species to Nīhoa's already fragile ecosystem.